Graph Anomaly Detection in Time Series: A Survey: Anomalies in Graphs

-In general, given a graph $\mathbb{G}$, the goal of \b{an ideal anomaly detector system} is to produce \b{a} learnable anomaly scoring function $f(\cdot)$ that assigns an anomaly score to nodes, edges, sub-graphs, and graphs at \b{every observation,} \v{and $\text{Sim}\{\cdot,\cdot\}$ \b{at the coarse level}.} The larger $f(\cdot)$ is, the higher the probability of the graph object being abnormal.
+In general, given a graph $\mathbb{G}$, the goal of an ideal anomaly detector system is to produce a learnable anomaly scoring function $f(\cdot)$ that assigns an anomaly score to nodes, edges, sub-graphs, and graphs at every observation, and $\text{Sim}\{\cdot,\cdot\}$ at the coarse level.
+The larger $f(\cdot)$ is, the higher the probability of the graph object being abnormal.

-\b{Note that although} \v{five} types of graph anomalies are \b{observed in the example shown in Figure \ref{fig:anomalies}, currently, there is no study that targets detecting all anomalies.} \v{None of the existing methods target to detect anomalous $\text{Sim}\{\cdot,\cdot\}$ and }very few works could simultaneously detect multiple anomalous objects in graphs.
+We introduce G-TSAD methods capable of detecting individual graph-based anomaly types or their combinations throughout Section \ref{sec:methods}.
+Note that although five types of graph anomalies are observed in the example shown in Fig. \ref{fig:anomalies}, currently, there is no study that targets detecting all types of anomalies.
+None of the existing methods target to detect anomalous $\text{Sim}\{\cdot,\cdot\}$ and very few works could simultaneously detect multiple anomalous objects in graphs.
 This will be further discussed in Section \ref{sec:discussion}.